 Overall, the results of the National Genotyping Survey have played, and will continue to play, a positive role in the Canadian sheep industry.
 The project has furthered the industry’s knowledge of scrapie; it has increased the number of sheep in Canada that have been genotype tested; and it has provided the industry with valuable information to set up scrapie reducing breeding programs.
 All of these are important steps forward in moving towards a TSE-free industry, as well as keeping Canada in line with scrapie initiatives that are occurring in the international agricultural community.

 Scrapie is a fatal disease that affects the central nervous system of sheep and goats.
 It is classified as a transmissible spongiform encephalopathy (TSE).
-While the exact cause of scrapie is unknown, it is thought to be associated with the presence of an abnormal protein called a prion.
+Scrapie is caused by the presence of an abnormal form of a protein called a prion.

 Clinical signs of scrapie usually don’t become evident for at least a year and a half or sometimes as long as eight years after infection.
 There is no cure, vaccine or reliable live animal test available for scrapie.
 Once the clinical signs are observed, the animal will generally die within two months.